 The main goal is to explore and optimize different synthetic conditions for growing 2D TMD semiconductor films.
 The synthesis portion of the project will study the effect of precursor conditioning, pressure, temperature, and reactive gasses on the TMD growth.

-- They will be responsible for synthesizing 2D TMD films using a two-step “lateral conversion” synthesis method.
+• They will be responsible for synthesizing 2D TMD films using a variety of techniques.

-- They will learn how to characterize their samples using a variety of synthetic and analytic techniques.
+• They will learn how to characterize their samples using a variety of analytic techniques.

 They will receive careful oversight and training during the first month, until they are qualified to work independently.
 Additional training will be given as needed.
 Regular discussions will be had to interpret results and gauge progress.